acidtmn/nodebb3/README.md

 On first run, NodeBB will start it's web installer interface.
 There you can create your admin account and set things up.
-Just leave the database settings as they are and click "Install NodeBB".
+Switch the database to Redis and click "Install NodeBB".
 When everything is done, click "Launch NodeBB".
 The container will restart and the browser switch to the forum.